Written on the cemetery entrance, found in Dawson County, Nebraska

 As artists we must address our complicity in systems of colonial capitalism.

 Land in Nebraska was first enclosed by waves of European settlers, stolen from its original stewards in “lawful” moves like the Homestead Act.
-This is how my own family, came to take land and to farm in Nebraska.
+This is how my family, came to farm in Nebraska.

 This work intends to show us a mirror to the ways colonial capitalism has ruined the land, destroyed the lives and livelihoods of its original caretakers, and brought suffering to everyone inhabiting what is now known as North America.